BranchTaken/Hemlock/doc/reports/ielr1/ielr1.md

 A basic IELR(1) implementation can get away without two of the refinements described in this report, namely useless annotation filtering and leftmost transitive closure memoization.
-That said, anecdotal evidence based on processing the `Lyken` grammar (an abandoned research language) suggests that these refinements can matter for antagonistic inputs.
+That said, anecdotal evidence based on processing the `Lyken` grammar (an abandoned research language) suggests that these refinements matter a lot for antagonistic inputs.
 The `Lyken` grammar was developed using an [implementation of the PGM(1) algorithm](https://github.com/MagicStack/parsing), and it relied heavily on per conflict precedence relationships.
 The IELR(1) annotations are copious, and the lanes are heavily intertwined.
-Absent either refinement, IELR(1) processing requires nearly 47 GiB of RAM and approximately 34 hours of wall time.
-Useless annotation filtering reduces this to 7 GiB and 28 hours.
-Leftmost transitive closure memoization causes a minor memory usage increase, and further reduces wall time to less than half an hour.
-Performance impacts for less tortuous grammars range from neutral to modest speedup, e.g. ~1.25X for `Gpic`.
+Absent either refinement, IELR(1) processing requires 44 GiB of RAM and approximately 29 hours of wall time.
+Useless annotation filtering reduces this to 6 GiB of RAM.
+Leftmost transitive closure memoization causes a minor memory usage increase, and further reduces wall time to less than 20 minutes.
+Performance impacts for less tortuous grammars range from neutral to substantial speedup, e.g. ~2.7X for `Gpic`.

 ## Conclusion